appbaseio/flutter-searchbox/flutter_searchbox/README.md

 ### Custom SearchBox UI

-The following example integrates the `flutter_searchbox` with `flutter_typeahead` UI to display the suggestions. https://github.com/appbaseio/flutter-searchbox-typeahead-example
+The following example integrates the `flutter_searchbox` with a third party library named [flutter_typeahead](https://pub.dev/packages/flutter_typeahead) to display the suggestions as an overlay. https://github.com/appbaseio/flutter-searchbox-typeahead-example